Here are the first two chapters of Vevin Song. Enjoy!

 'Not without you.'

 'Ro...'
-Jason's vision was wavering.
+Jason's vision wavered.
 He squeezed his eyes and opened them again, trying to focus on Rowan and feeling tears crawl down his cheeks.
 'You know this is it.'

-A silence hung between them, punctuated by a quiet sob from the baby.
+A silence hung over them, punctuated by a quiet sob from the baby.

 'Not if I can help it,' Rowan replied, a surprising burst of confidence from him.
-He kept his arm around Jason.
+He tightened his arm.
 'Now push up.'

-Jason's body was unresponsive—he couldn't attempt to do anything at this stage, but Rowan pulled him up, causing the baby to screech again.
+Jason's body was unresponsive but Rowan pulled him up, causing the baby to screech again.
 The weight of the backpack on his back threatened to pull Jason back down and, as soon as he was on his feet, he buckled, feeling as if more blood had poured out of him.
-Rowan kept a hold of him below his shoulder, supporting his weight.
+Rowan kept a hold under his shoulder, supporting his weight.

-With the baby in one of Rowan's arms and his younger brother in the other, they stumbled towards the opening of the cave.
+With the baby in one of Rowan's arms and his younger brother in the other, they stumbled towards the cave's opening.
 But as they approached the daylight, Jason struggled to see.
 Arms of darkness crept into his vision.
 His mind sifted through memories and moments of the important people in his life.

 He thought of his parents, long gone.
-It had been so long that he had almost forgotten the smaller details of their faces—his dad's pudgy nose, the mole on his mum's neck—yet now, close to the end, he was seeing them clearly.
+It had been so long that he had almost forgotten the smaller details of their faces—his dad's pudgy nose, the mole on his mum's neck—yet now, close to the end, he saw them clearly.
 Perhaps they were waiting for him on the other side.
 At least they weren't alive to witness the end of the world.
-Neither of them would have been able to cope with it.
+Neither of them would have been able to cope.
 Especially his dad, who Rowan took after both physically and through his personality.

-He thought of Conrad and Grace.
-They were hopefully boarding a vessel by now.
+He thought of Conrad and Grace, hopefully boarding a vessel by now.
 Conrad would keep his mum's spirits up.
 It would be a challenge for him to do the same for his dad, but Jason believed in him.
 He knew that even in the cocoon, Conrad had great things ahead of him.

-He thought of Nia Mason and their first kisshis first kiss—at the bus stop next to their school all those years ago.
-He never forgot the smile she had when their lips parted.
+He thought of Nia Mason and their first kiss—his first kiss—at the bus stop overlooking a lake all those years ago.
+He'd never forgotten her smile when their lips parted.
 Twenty years on, he wished he could see her now.
-The one girl that truly caught his heart.
+The one girl who truly caught his heart.

-He thought of Rowan, his older brother who was using all of his effort to try to save him when they both knew that Jason could not survive this.
+He thought of Rowan, his older brother who was using all of his effort to try to save him when they both knew that Jason could not survive.
 He worried for Rowan.
 Wanted him to be strong.
-Wanted him to muster up of the courage his son clearly had.
+Wanted him to muster up of the courage his son already showed.

 And then he thought of the baby, naked and starving in that cave with the Lightbird.
-The baby that he gave his life for.
+The baby he gave his life for.
 As they exited the cave, it stopped crying.
-Jason turned to his side, taking his last breaths, and the last thing he saw before the arms of darkness constricted his mind was the baby enchanted by the trees, the rain and the rush of people, as if it was the first time it had ever seen the world outside.
+Jason turned to his side, taking his last breaths.
+The last thing he saw before those arms of darkness constricted his mind was the baby enchanted by the trees, the rain and the rush of people, as if it was the first time it had ever seen the world outside.

 2

 Marla could feel the thirty pairs of eyes locked onto her, burning through her skull.
-The occupants of the eyes weren't listening to her reading word for word from the Essential Mathematics for Essential Learning textbook that was lying open in front of her on her desk.
-They weren't taking any notes for their exams coming up in three months, which would mark the end of their six years of studies.
+Their owners weren't listening to her reading word for word from Essential Mathematics for Essential Learning, the textbook lying open on her desk.
+Nor were they taking any notes for their exams coming up in three months, which would mark the end of their six years of studies.

 Not that there was much for young people to do in Cocoon Ninety-Nine.
 Marla had the same thoughts as them at their age, four long years ago, when she was studying from the same textbook in the same classroom.
-The steel walls of the room, apart from the one behind Marla's desk—which had a barely used whiteboard and a digital clock attached to it—had motivational posters plastered onto them to inspire the students, apparently.
+The steel walls—except the one behind Marla's desk, with a barely-used whiteboard and digital clock attached to it—had motivational posters plastered onto them to inspire the students, apparently.
 Lists of books to read.
 Lists of influential historical figures.
-Posters of the times table and the periodic table.
+Lists of various formulae.
 There was even a map of the world, which Marla found laughable considering the students—and her—had never seen the world, and never would.

-Everything that the students needed to pass their exams was in the book she was reading to them, but she knew they weren't paying attention.
+Everything that the students needed to pass their exams was in the book but she knew they weren't paying attention.
 They wouldn't really care until the day of their exams, when they would try to cram in information that morning.
-That's what she did when she was a student.
-She somehow got decent results that way, so she wouldn't question their moments.
+She's done the same as a student, and somehow got decent results, so wouldn't question their methods.
 She really didn't care as long as she received meals for her and her dad for the day.

 Marla's back had been aching since she woke up.
-All day it felt like her muscles were twisting and tightening, even when she was completely still.
+All day it felt like her muscles were twisting and tightening, even when she sat still.
 She hated work on a normal day.
 Today was bordering on hellish.

 Someone cleared her throat.
-Marla ignored her, continuing to read, until a voice called out.
+Marla ignored her, reading on, until a voice called out.

 'Miss Hightower?'